LeoTN/yt-dlp-autohotkey-gui/README.md

 Therefore, I recommend cloning the repository first and afterwards executing the **VideDownloader-Setup.exe** file located in the [installer archive](https://github.com/LeoTN/yt-dlp-autohotkey-gui/releases/latest/download/VideoDownloaderInstaller.zip) to install the application.
 Select the repository folder *yt-dlp-autohotkey-gui* as the installation target folder and you're done.

 **I appreciate [yt-dlp](https://github.com/yt-dlp/yt-dlp) for providing such an incredibly useful repository for everyone free to use.
 Your or rather [these guys](https://github.com/ytdl-org/youtube-dl) work is the reason, why this script can even exist.
 I would also like to thank the team behind the [FFmpeg](https://ffmpeg.org) software, which is used to provide more functionality for yt-dlp.
+Shoutout to the guy who made the [Acc library](https://github.com/Descolada/Acc-v2)!
 Thank you!**

 Link to my original project, which will most likely not be developed anymore: [youtube-downloader-using-ahk](https://github.com/LeoTN/youtube-downloader-using-ahk)